danskoo/imgmarket/readme.md

 To go to the admin panel, you need to click on your login and select this in the drop-down menu.

 at the beginning for the administration you need to create an account with login: admin

+Before you start:
+1) you need to create a database: imgmarket
+2) install composer: composer install (this command must be executed in the cloned directory)
+3) do migrations: php artisan migrate